Women's suffrage in Chile: Beginning

-First Attempts at Electoral Registration
+First attempts at electoral registration

 In 1875 San Felipe, the first formal attempt to participate in popular elections was made by a group of women.
 They concurred to put their names on the electoral registers, with the argument that the law did not indicate voter sex.

 It was the San Felipe Registration Board that decided to register Domitila Silva y Lepe by majority vote.
 The citizen was a widow of a former governor of the same province.
 She fulfilled the requirements imposed by the electoral law of 1874: to be Chilean and to know how to read and write.

 Erika Maza, the author of "Catholicism, Anticlericalism and the Expansion of Women's Suffrage in Chile," points out that due this Registration Board’s reasoning, more women registered in other areas of the country.
 This is also expressed in works by Teresa Pereira and Germán Urzúa Valenzuela.

 Evidence of women's desire to participate generated considerable debate within the political class, and was widely reflected in the press of the time.
 However, women were ultimately not permitted to exercise this right in the Elections Law of 1884.

-Prohibition of Female Suffrage by the Electoral Law of 1884
+Prohibition of female suffrage by the Electoral Law of 1884

 As previously mentioned, the January 9, 1884 Article 40 No. 8 of the Elections Law specified that women cannot register to vote, despite meeting the requirements stipulated in Article 39: